Raoul Moat Taser company director 'kills himself'

 The Home Office confirmed the firm had had its licence revoked.

 Mr Boatman's business partner, Kevin Coles, told BBC News that Mr Boatman had been found dead.

 A spokesman for Northamptonshire Police said officers were called to an address in Kingsthorpe just before 1310 BST where the body of a 57-year-old man was found.

 The spokesman added: "We are not treating the death as suspicious and will be preparing a report for the coroner.

-Mr Coles said he was "devastated" at his colleague's death.'Destroyed him'
+Mr Coles said he was "devastated" at his colleague's death.

 He added that Mr Boatman was a "proud man" who had worked hard to protect the police and had felt "ashamed" at the recent developments.

 Mr Coles said the Home Office ban and the subsequent coverage had "destroyed" his colleague.